-Because Pradaxa® can increase INR, the INR will better reflect VKA's effect only after Pradaxa® has been stopped for at least 2 days.
-Until then, INR values should be interpreted with caution.
+Because Pradaxa® can contribute to an elevated INR, INR testing should not be performed until Pradaxa® has been stopped for at least 2 days.

 VKA to Pradaxa®

 The VKA should be stopped.
 Dabigatran etexilate can be given as soon as the International Normalized Ratio (INR) is <2.0.